junxit/us-congress-bills-111/bill.md

 ## § 3.
 Required disclosures of prepaid calling cards

-- **(a)** *Required disclosure* Any prepaid calling card provider or prepaid calling card distributor shall accurately disclose in a clear and conspicuous manner the following information relating to the terms and conditions of the prepaid calling card:
+- **(a)** *Required disclosure* Any prepaid calling card provider or prepaid calling card distributor shall accurately disclose the following information relating to the terms and conditions of the prepaid calling card:
-  - **(1)** The name of the prepaid calling card provider and such provider’s customer service telephone number and hours of service.
+  - **(1)** The name of the prepaid calling card provider and such provider’s customer service telephone number and hours of service, except that the hours of service may not be required to be disclosed if the provider’s customer service is provided and available 24 hours a day, 7 days per week.
   - **(2)**
     - **(A)** The number of domestic interstate minutes available from the prepaid calling card and the number of available minutes for all international preferred destinations served by the prepaid calling card at the time of purchase; or
     - **(B)** the dollar value of the prepaid calling card, the domestic interstate rate per minute provided by such card, and the applicable per minute rates for all international preferred destinations served by the prepaid calling card at the time of purchase.